anoopsarkar/compilers-class/hw0.md

 **Be careful**: `zipsrc.py` will only package files in the `answer` directory.
 Make sure you have put all your supporting files in that directory.
 In particular, put relevant documentation into `answer/README.md`.

+If you add any testcases of your own please put them in the directories `answer/testcases/[your-username]/` and `answer/references/[your-username]/` using the same convention used by `zipout.py` and `check.py`.

 ## Ground Rules

 * You must turn in two things: